C.H. Robinson

 C.H.
-Robinson is an American Fortune 200 provider of multimodal transportation services and third-party logistics (3PL).
-For 2021, it was ranked 5th in the world and 1st in the US among third-party logistics providers by gross logistics revenue/turnover.
+Robinson Worldwide, Inc. is an American transportation company that includes third-party logistics (3PL).
 The company offers freight transportation, transportation management, brokerage and warehousing.
 It offers truckload, less than truckload, air freight, intermodal, and ocean transportation.

 Company overview

-The company is headquartered in Eden Prairie, MN, with more than 300 offices and over 15,000 employees in North America, Europe, Asia, and South America.
+The company is headquartered in Eden Prairie, Minnesota, with more than 300 offices and over 15,000 employees in North America, Europe, Asia, and South America.
 The company has contractual relationships with over 66,000 transportation companies, including motor carriers, railroads, air freight, and ocean carriers.
-The company also provides services including supply chain analysis, freight consolidation, core carrier program management, and information reporting.
+It also provides services including supply chain analysis, freight consolidation, core carrier program management, and information reporting.
 C.H.
-Robinson also has a brand, Robinson Fresh, through which it engages in buying, selling, and marketing fresh produce and products.
-Robinson Fresh buys and sells fresh produce to grocery retailers, restaurants, produce wholesalers, and foodservice distributors through a network of independent produce growers and suppliers.
+Robinson also owns Robinson Fresh, which buys and sells produce to the foodservice industry through independent produce growers and suppliers.

 C.H.
-Robinson handled 14.3 million shipments and worked with more than 46,000 customers in 2014.
-C.H.
 Robinson's transportation of goods accounts for about 94% of its gross net revenues with the remainder coming from sourcing and marketing fresh produce.

-Workplace & employer accolades

-The company has consistently been recognized for its workplace and employee benefits, and was named the No. 2 Large Company in the 2014 Best Places to Work ranking by the Minneapolis/St. Paul Business Journal.
-C.H.
-Robinson has been named a Top 10 Large Company in Minneapolis/St. Paul Business Journal’s Best Places to Work rankings every year since 2006.
-In 2013, the company earned a spot on Top Workplaces’ Top 150–National Top Workplaces 2013.
-The Star Tribune has recognized C.H.
-Robinson as a Top Workplace in several of the past 10 years, and in 2014 recognized the company as a “workplace achiever.”

-The company’s work with nonprofits and other charity and community causes has also earned numerous recognitions, including selection as a finalist for the Minnesota Business Magazine 2015 Long-Term Achievement Award for “demonstrating a long-term commitment (at least 10 years) to positively impacting the state’s community of nonprofits or other worthy causes.”
-In 2014, Minnesota Business Magazine awarded its Workplace Giving Campaign Award to C.H.
-Robinson.
-The company also received a Hunger Hero Award from Second Harvest Heartland in 2014, recognizing C.H.
-Robinson’s “compassionate and transformational impact on those who are hungry in the heartland.”